 C. ADMISSION CRITERIA

 a.
-Hold a Bachelor’s degree.
+Hold a bachelor's degree.

-It is preferred that applicants must have at least two years of intercultural or ministerial work experience.
+3. Applicants must have at least two years of intercultural or ministerial work experience.

 D. GRADUATION REQUIREMENTS